Fluid Deformation in Random Unsteady Flow: Numerical Examples

-All of the non-zero velocity gradient components have finite variance, with the diagonal components have lower variance ($\sigma_{11}^2$=20.36, $\sigma_{22}^2$=27.42, $\sigma_{33}^2$=43.49) than their off-diagonal counterparts ($\sigma_{12}^2$=45.90, $\sigma_{13}^2$=80.88, $\sigma_{23}^2$=120.08).
+All of the non-zero velocity gradient components have finite variance, with the diagonal components having lower variance ($\sigma_{11}^2$=20.36, $\sigma_{22}^2$=27.42, $\sigma_{33}^2$=43.49) than their off-diagonal counterparts ($\sigma_{12}^2$=45.90, $\sigma_{13}^2$=80.88, $\sigma_{23}^2$=120.08).
 The correlation matrix for the six non-zero velocity gradient components $\boldsymbol\Sigma$ shows that the all of the velocity gradient components are independent (with cross correlation $|\rho|<10^{-3}$)) except for the diagonal velocity gradient components $\epsilon_{ii}^\prime$ which are found to be weakly negatively correlated due the incompressibility constraint, where the correlations between components are $\rho_{11,22}$=-0.091, $\rho_{11,33}$=-0.612, $\rho_{22,33}=-0.732$.
-As shown in Fig.~\ref{fig:velpdfs}(e,f), the velocity gradient PDFs are well-fitted by Laplace distributions.